almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Everest_merged.md

 	text = '''
     Terms & Conditions<br /> <br />
     * Recommended driveaway price for 2017 plate models at participating Dealers.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Stock may vary between Dealers.
 Ford reserves the right to further reduce recommended price, or otherwise change or extend offer.<br /><br />
+    1) Braked towing capacity when fitted with a Genuine Ford Tow Ball and Tow Pack.
+Subject to State and Territory Towing Regulations. <br /><br />
-    1) Available at participating dealers on scheduled services or overnight warranty repairs.
+    2) Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
     '''
 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'